-- 1. if the offered course does not start on the published or agreed starting day; - It is not a provider default if SITCM does not provide the course due to low enrolments.
+- 1. if the offered course does not start on the published or agreed starting day; - It is not a provider default if SITCM does not provide the course due to low enrolments. - 2. if a course that stops being provided after it starts and before it is completed; or

-- 2. if a course that stops being provided after it starts and before it is completed; or - 3. if a course is not provided fully to the student because SITCM has had a sanction imposed by TEQSA under the Tertiary Educational Quality and Standards Agency Act 2011 and/or the ESOS Act 2000.
+3. if a course is not provided fully to the student because SITCM has had a sanction imposed by TEQSA under the Tertiary Educational Quality and Standards Agency Act 2011 and/or the ESOS Act 2000.

-SITCM will pay a full refund to all international students within two weeks after the default day and will provide all students with a statement that explains how the refund amount has been calculated.
+SITCM will pay a refund to all international students of any unspent tuition fees within 14 days after the default day and will provide all students with a statement that explains how the refund amount has been calculated.

-For further information, please refer to the Refund Policy on the website.
+For further information, please refer to the Refund Policy on the SITCM website.